Symptoms of a Bleed—How to Treat the Bleed

 - Compression - Using an elastic bandage, apply pressure around the injured area.

-- Elevation - Hold the injured area above the level of the heart to help blood flow away from the area, reducing swelling and pain.5
+- Elevation - Hold the injured area above the level of the heart to help blood flow away from the area, reducing swelling.5

 Contact Your Hemophilia Treatment Center